HDFGroup/hsds/docs/docker_install_azure.md

     export BUCKET_NAME=hsdstest                   # set to the name of the container you will be using export HSDS_ENDPOINT=http://myvmname.westus.cloudapp.azure.com      # Set to the public DNS name of the VM.
 Use https protocol if SSL is desired and configured export AZURE_CONNECTION_STRING="1234567890"      # use the connection string for your Azure account.
-Note the quotation marks around the string export ADMIN_USER=admin  # The username for the HSDS admin acount.
-Set to an AD username if Active Directory is being used export AZURE_APP_ID=12345678-1234-1234-abcd-123456789ab          # if you will be using Azure Active Directory, set this to the application ID export AZURE_RESOURCE_ID=00000002-0000-0000-c000-000000000000    # if you will be using Azure Active Directory, set this to the resource ID
+Note the quotation marks around the string

 Follow the following steps to setup HSDS: